dukelec/cdnet/Readme.md

 Here, the `cnt` value corresponds to 0 for the first packet, and increments by 1 for each subsequent packet.

-If flow control is required, for example, we can group every 12 packets as a transmission set, where only the last packet in each set has `no_reply` set to 0.
+If flow control is required, for example, we can group every 12 packets as a transmission set, where only the last packet in each set has `not_reply` set to 0.
 Start by transmitting 2 sets of packets, wait for a reply regarding the last packet in the first set, and then append another set of packets.

 For sub commands that do not have a `cnt` definition like the one mentioned above,